-The Division of Workforce Solutions (DWS) is the presumptive primary deliverer of job placement services for the Work First program and a critical partner with the Department of Health and Human Services.
+The Division of Workforce Solutions (DWS)/NCWorks Career Center is the presumptive, primary deliverer of job placement services for the Work First program and a critical partner with the Department of Health and Human Services.

-Registration for work with DWS will be a prerequisite to participation in the Job Search component of Work First.
-All work eligible participants who are assessed as ready to engage in job search will be required to register for work with DWS.
+Registration for work with the NCWorks Career Center will be a prerequisite to participation in the Job Search component of Work First.
+All work eligible participants who are assessed as ready to engage in job search will be required to register for work with NCWorks Career Center.
 This requirement will be included on their MRA Plan of Action/Outcome Plan.

-Failure to register for work with DWS as part of the Job Search component will result in a sanction, which entails the loss of the WFFA payment for one month or until compliance, whichever is longer.
-If the parent is an ongoing Work First case, receiving "Work First cash assistance," the family will not receive their Work First cash benefits for the month that they failed to comply with Job Search requirements outlined on their MRA.
-The family may apply for Medicaid.
+Failure to register for work with the NCWorks Career Center as part of the Job Search component will result in a sanction; which entails the loss of the WFFA payment for one month or until compliance, whichever is longer.
+If the parent is an ongoing Work First case, receiving "Work First cash assistance," the family will not receive their Work First cash benefits for the month that they failed to comply with Job Search requirements outlined on their MRA/Outcome Plan.

-Counties also may contract with the local Division of Workforce Solutions (DWS) for additional services such as job search, job placement, and referrals to community services.
+Counties also may contract with the local NCWorks Career Centers for additional services such as job search, job placement, and referrals to community services.
 Modifications and/or accommodations may be necessary to assist individuals with registration and with access to employment services.